ferrarimarco/home-lab/README.md

 9. Remove the `start_xxxxx` from the target host configuration because it defaults to the `configure_xxxxx` value, which is set to `true`.
 10. Set the `configure_xxxxx_dns_records` from the source host configuration to `false`.
 11. Run Ansible.
-12. Remove the `start_xxxxx` variable from the source host configuration.
+12. Remove the `stop_xxxxx` variable from the source host configuration.
 13. Remove the `configure_xxxxx_dns_records` variable from the source host configuration.
 14. Remove the `configure_xxxxx` variable from the source host configuration.
 15. Run Ansible.